HARMON-MEEK GALLERY

 Dear Storm,

-You should first consider the option of getting the artwork out of the storm’s forecasted path.
-If you have an offsite storage facility to move works of art and antiques to away from coastal or flood regions, preferably above the first floor, that is a good option.
+The ideal measure is to move artwork out of the forecasted path.
+If you have an offsite storage facility to move works of art away from coastal or flood regions, preferably above the first floor, that is a good option.
 If you are evacuating by car and have the space, wrap very valuable or sentimentally valuable objects - even just in thick towels or blankets - and bring them with you.

 Often the real problem occurs after the storm has passed when standing water, open homes, and loss of electricity become the primary issues of concern.
 Unwrap the works wrapped in plastic to let them breathe.
 If works can be moved to a facility with air conditioning then that would be the ideal solution, assuming you can retrieve them at all.
 Remember that artists created paintings long before air conditioning so they are not that fragile.
 It is long exposure to humidity, water damage and puncture that are of most concern.
 Paintings on canvas will loosen with humidity and should be brought back to their normal taught state slowly when the power returns.